Stuck at home but craving a specific dish from a specific restaurant? These Hong Kong food delivery companies have your needs covered.

 OOHK

-Order Online Hong Kong offers a range of restaurants specialising in Central and South Asian cuisines.
+Order Online Hong Kong is an app that currently serves Kowloon side and is partnered with a range of restaurants specialising in mostly Indian and Mediterranean cuisines.

 Jia Everywhere